malithonline/notWOWbut/README.md

 1. **Click** "More details"
 2. **Then click** "Install"

-🔴 Old APK removed and no longer works.
-Please download the new APK.
+🔴 Download the new APK. old one is outdated.
+OAuth flow changed by Dialog.
+This is my final update as I’m leaving the project after spending too much time on it.
 &nbsp;

 [![Download APK v1.0](src/downloadbutton.jpg)](https://github.com/malithonline/notwow/releases/download/main/notwow.apk)